FAQ

 Can I use a welder?

-Work in a dry area with dry gloves and shoes
+Work in a dry area wearing dry gloves and footwear

-Maintain a 2-foot (60cm) distance between the welding arc and heart device
+Maintain at least 60cm (2 feet) between the welding arc and your heart device

-Keep the welding cables close together and as far away as possible from your heart device.
-Place the welding unit approximately 5 feet from the work area.
+Keep welding cables close together and as far from your device as possible.
+Position the welding unit approximately 1.5 metres (5 feet) from the work area

-Connect the ground clamp to the metal as close to the point of welding as possible.
-Arrange the work so the handle and rod will not contact the metal being welded if they are accidentally dropped.
+Connect the earth clamp to the metal as close to the point of welding as possible

-Wait several seconds between attempts when having difficulty starting a weld
+Wait a few seconds between attempts when having difficulty starting a weld

-Immediately stop welding and step away from the area if you start feeling lightheaded, dizzy, or you believe your implantable defibrillator has delivered a shock
+Stop welding immediately and move away from the area if you feel lightheaded, dizzy, or believe your ICD has delivered a shock

 Category: Implantable Devices